 But musculoskeletal disorder is a common injury (disease) that can affect anyone, from babies to older adults.
 What is common in children would, without doubt, be uncommon in a different age group of people.
 For example, Hairline fracture is most common in children.
 Not so much in adults and osteoporotic fractures are often seen in the elderly.
 Back pain which is quite common in adults is rarely seen in children.

 Another example, Osgood-Schlatter’s disease of the knee found in active teens.
 Runner’s knee in adults and osteoarthritis in older adults.
 They are all common diseases of the active knee but for different subgroups.

 “What is the most common musculoskeletal disorder in an age group or set of people?”

 For example, in sports e.g.footballers – ACL injury), in certain workers, e.g. carpet fitters – housemaid’s knee)

 And that’s where work-related musculoskeletal disorder comes in.

-These are musculoskeletal disorders either caused or aggravated by work activities.
+Work activities cause or aggravate musculoskeletal injuries.
 Therefore, that means they are specific to a subset of people, i.e. workers.
-Find out more about work-relagted musculoskeletal disorder in this post: All you need to know about work-related musculoskeletal diosrders.
+Find out more about work-related musculoskeletal disorders in this post: All you need to know about work-related musculoskeletal disorders.